Position: former Associate Professor, University of Otago.

 At the age of 25, Gordon came to New Zealand as he had been appointed to a lectureship in the Department of Ophthalmology at Otago University.
 He was given the choice of flying or taking a 6-week passage by ship.
 He chose the sea voyage and stopped in Canada and America on the way to New Zealand.
 It was a great adventure, but Gordon had to work for 3 years or repay Otago for the cost of his passage.
 Gordon had planned to return to the UK at the end of the 3 years, but he enjoyed New Zealand so much he stayed on.

 I like eyes and I like helping people.

-Gordon loves his job: “I like eyes and I like helping people.”
-However, Gordon’s real passion is teaching.
-He is responsible for training students at the University of Otago who are interested in health sciences, training to be doctors and particularly those training to be eye doctor specialists or ophthalmologists.
+Gordon loved his job, as he said: “I like eyes and I like helping people.”
+However, Gordon’s real passion was teaching.
+He was responsible for training students at the University of Otago who are interested in health sciences, training to be doctors and particularly those training to be eye doctor specialists or ophthalmologists.

 In 2013 he won the Prime Minister’s Supreme Award for Tertiary Teaching Excellence.

 This article is based on information current in 2012 and updated in 2018.